Care for your Saxophone or Trumpet

 The basic maintenance for a trumpet is the same as for a cornet.
 You will never need to take a brass instrument to a professional repairer if you look after it and don’t have any accidental damage.
 Basically, you just need to care for the valves that need to go up and down and the slides that need to come in and out.
 If you don’t drop it, that’s all you need to do aside from washing it through

-Greasing the valves:
+Oiling the valves:

 Don’t be afraid to take them out, they are numbered 1 – 3 with number one being nearest the mouth pipe.
 With the majority of instruments, you can only put it in one way.
 If you put it in 180 degrees round the wrong way, the valve guide generally won’t sit.
 This is the plastic part that sits on the recess ledge just inside the valve casing.
 So, if you just put it in and give it a little twist you will eventually see that it is in the right place.
 You will hear a slight click as the valve seats properly and you won’t be able to turn it any further.
 Carefully twist it out and in when greasing and cleaning.

-Oil the valves once a week by twisting them out and oiling it.
+Oil the valves once a week by twisting them out and oiling them.
 Alternatively, you can turn the instrument upside down and drop the oil in from the bottom through the drain hole.
 Move the valve up and down to distribute the oil.

 Clean and grease the slides:

 First, let’s look at the main tuning slide which is probably the most important one to be able to tune the instrument.
-A lot of children don’t move this until a week before they have an exam and then can’t get it in tune with the accompanists’ piano because the slide is corroded solid.
+A lot of children don’t move this until a week before they have an exam and then can’t get it in tune with the accompanists’ piano because the slide is stuck solid.
 In this case you would need to take it to a repair man to be fixed.
 If, however, you grease them all on a monthly basis you will avoid the problem.
 Compartment four (the little slide by the valves) is sometimes a bit stiff due to the smaller size but if you just rock it, it will come out.
 Grease all the slides regularly using slide grease, oil the valves regularly and your trumpet will give you many years of trouble free service.

 Regular bath time: